General Guidelines For Documentation Of A Disability

 In order to fully evaluate requests for accommodations or auxiliary aids, Owens Community College will need documentation of the disability that consists of an evaluation by an appropriate professional and describes the current impact of the disability as it relates to the accommodation request.

-All contact information and documentation received is kept in separate confidential files within Disability Services.
+All contact information and documentation received is kept in separate confidential files within Disability Resource Center.
 Information or inquiries about accommodations or documentation will not be released without written consent.

 As Appropriate To The Disability, Documentation Should Include: